chrisdmacrae/parceleventy/README.md

 Ensure when referencing assets in your HTML, you're using the permalink of the file, not the original extension!

 E.g, `src/assets/index.njk` becomes `/index.html`.

+#### Changes to assets aren't showing up on my dev server?

+This is likely caused by either:

+- If your having issues with pre-processed CSS or JS assets like Sass or Typescript, your assets are likely not being referenced in your HTML documents.
+Assets that require any pre or post-processing must be referenced in an HTML document, or a supported asset format that _is_ referenced in an HTML document.
+- The service worker is caching your assets.
+You can:
+  - [Disable the service worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API/Using_Service_Workers#Developer_tools) in your browser's developer tools
+  - Force a hard refresh of the page (this is usually done by pressing `ctrl` + `shift` + `R`).